-The University of Wisconsin-Eau Claire's hydrogeology and water chemistry bachelor's degree is for students planning careers in geology, including hydrogeology, geochemistry and environmental geology — or planning to pursue graduate school in those same areas.
+The University of Wisconsin-Eau Claire's geology - hydrogeology and water chemistry emphasis bachelor's degree is for students planning careers in geology, including hydrogeology, geochemistry and environmental geology — or planning to pursue graduate school in those same areas.
 The robust program currently meets the 1998 Wisconsin Department of Natural Resources academic requirements for classification as a hydrogeologist.

 Curriculum throughout the comprehensive major will provide you with a solid foundation in areas like physical geology, environmental geology, and mineralogy and petrology, with a special emphasis on hydrogeology and water chemistry.
 Classes will explore topics like hydrogeologic field techniques, groundwater development and management, water law, conservation of surface and subsurface waters, problems associated with the development of water resources in Wisconsin and the U.S., and the application of chemistry to geologic problems.

 Rooted in experiential learning, the geology department is committed to providing you with real-world experience before you graduate.
 A required three-week field course in West Texas and New Mexico will introduce you to geologic mapping techniques, including the construction of geologic maps and cross-sections in mildly deformed sedimentary and volcanic rocks.
 You'll also have countless opportunities to work alongside our talented professors, conducting experiments and participating in geological field research.

 Graduates of UWEC's hydrogeology and water chemistry emphasis program go on to pursue a variety of rewarding careers.
 From helping a city to develop a new water supply well to figuring out how to best clean up contaminated groundwater to assessing potential water quality impacts from a new mine, the paths this degree will take you are endless.